Is Dermaplaning Good for Wrinkles?

 Rainy seasonEvery 3–4 weeks if oilyLightweight hydrationSweat can irritate skin

-Local tip: If you spend time outdoors at Fort Lauderdale Beach, Hugh Taylor Birch State Park, or you walk Las Olas often, plan your dermaplaning a few days before major sun exposure, then stay consistent with SPF.
+Local tip: If you spend a lot of time outdoors at Fort Lauderdale Beach, Hugh Taylor Birch State Park, or walking Las Olas, I usually recommend planning dermaplaning a few days before heavier sun exposure and staying consistent with SPF afterward.

 Frequently Asked Questions